riveramatthew/rewards-converter/readme.md

 # :airplane: Credit Rewards Converter :airplane:
 This is the project repo for the JPMC Software Engineering Lite Program, consult the program instructions for more information.

+Complete all test cases are running as requirement.